dmo2118/PatchQPF/README.md

 `PatchQPF.exe` hooks into the Windows Update process and replaces Microsoft's `QueryPerformanceFrequency` with its own, faster implementation.

+PatchQPF takes effect as soon as it is installed.

 How can it be this bad?
 Doesn't Microsoft actually use their own software?
 --------------------------------------------------------------------------